“Initial setup and implementation was very smooth. Excellent support and customer service.”- Software Engineer In The Government Industry,

 In today’s technologically driven world, we share a large amount of personal data online.
-Passwords are the standard protection method, but to help better combat identity fraud, new solutions continue to be developed.
+Passwords are the standard protection method, but to help better combat identity fraud, new solutions continue to be developed, like multi-factor authentication solutions.
 One popular solution on the rise is behavioral biometric authentication.

 Most popular biometrics recognize people by their face, voice or fingerprint, but alternative and less invasive biometrics have recently emerged.